telerik/blazor-docs/components/card/building-blocks.md

 ## CardSeparator

+Use the `CardActions` tag to render the actions area of the Card.
 An example of `CardSeparator` used between Card elements or nested inside an element.

-Read more in the [CardSeparator article]({%slug %}).
+>caption Use `CardSeparator` in the Card component.
 The result from the snippet below.

 ![Card Separator](images/card-separator-example.png)